alabou/NMOS-MatroxOnly/Alerts.md

 For a `vendor` domain alert, it is possible to reduce the scope of the alert by specifying a list of events in the `vendor` domain to restrict to those matching events within the scope.

 ## State
 An events counter is associated with a state of the sub-system(s) producing the identified event, indicating the severity of the event on the sub-system(s) or the actual state of the sub-system(s).
 A domain events counter registers the state of the event that triggered an alert.
 A detailed events counter registers the state of the last event cumulated in the events counter or the last state change of the sub-system(s).
 The state associated with a detailed events counter is more useful when a single entity is associated with the alert descriptor, for example when a single interface name is specified in `interfaceNames` or a single resource id is specified in `resourceIds`.
-When multiple resources or interfaces are cumulated in a detailed events counter, the state canont be associated to a specific resource and represent a random sampling the resources/interfaces.
+When multiple resources or interfaces are cumulated in a detailed events counter, the state cannot be associated to a specific resource and represent a random sampling the resources/interfaces.

 It is important to note that only events can trigger an alert such that the state associated with a domain events counter always correspond to an event severity state.
 It is only when getting the events counters using the `GetEventCounters()` that the state represents either an event severity or an actual state of the sub-system(s).

-Note: For example let consider that a device produces internal events made of a (event, count, state, info).
-Usually the count value will indicate how many instance of such event occured and how to increment the associated event counter.
-In that scenario the state would indicate the severity of the event on the associated sub-system.
-It is allowed for a device to internally produce events with a count of 0 in order to update a detailed event counter associated state.
-As a count of 0 cannot trigger a notification, because the associated domain events counter will not change, the updated state is only visible from the associated detailed event counter.
-This is the method that devices are expected to use to provide the actual state of the sub-system associated with a detailed event counter.
+An `Ok` event is provided to indicate and initial/current state of a sub-system and when a sub-system recovers from a non-Ok event.

 ### unknown
 This state can represent situations where the system's state cannot be determined or is in an indeterminate state.
 It's a useful state to account for scenarios where the system's condition is unclear.